kris-geyer/pegLog/README.md

 Serverless location logging app that securely stores location data over a duration of multiple weeks

 # whitelisting
-With Android 6+ (Marshmallow), a new feature called doze mode was introduced, which can restrict activity on the device after certain periods of inactivity.
-You can choose to whitelist peglog which does not bypass doze mode but occasionally provides logging windows in which to work. to whitelist the appplicationm perform the following steps.
-This helps reduces the impact of battery optimisation techniques
+To whitelist the appplicationm perform the following steps.
+This helps reduces the impact of battery optimisation techniques.

 1. Go to Settings → Battery